simonem/PhD_Thesis/crisis.md

 # The case of Crisis Training

-[Revision 1]
+[Revision 2]

-In this chapter I provide an introduction to Crisis Training.
+In this chapter I provide an overview of crisis management and training, highlighting how experiential learning can improve training practices.

 \missingfigure{Relation among training, preparedness and management}

-## Crises: preparedness and management
+## Crises: management and preparedness

 In this section, I provide a brief introduction to the field of crisis management and preparedness.
 The two areas are related  better preparedness to a crisis event expected to produce better management.